Ryan-Amirthan/food-analysis/README.md

 - Nutritional information: calories, total_fat_pdv, sugar_pdv, sodium_pdv, protein_pdv, saturated_fat_pdv, carbohydrates_pdv
 - Health metrics: is_healthy, health_score

+### Univariate Analysis
+Let's first examine how recipes are rated on Food.com:

+<iframe
+  src="assets/rating_distribution.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The distribution of recipe ratings shows a strong positive skew, with an average rating of 4.68.
+Most recipes receive ratings between 4 and 5 stars, suggesting users tend to rate recipes quite favorably or may only rate recipes they enjoyed.

 ## Framing a Prediction Problem
 "Can we predict whether a recipe will be tagged as "healthy" based on its nutritional information?"